The following post is from Amanda of OhAmanda.com and Impress Your Kids: Beyond Bedtime Routines

-You know that typical scene where a mom picks up her tween-age daughter from school, she plops in the front seat, says, “Hey” and then puts on her headphones and closes her eyes?
+You know that typical scene where a mom picks up her tween-age daughter from school, she plops in the front seat, says, “Hey,” and then puts on her headphones and closes her eyes?
 Or the one where the mom says, “So, how was school?” and the son responds with, “Fine.
 What’s for dinner?”

 I don’t want that to be typical at my house.
 I want my kids to talk to me.
 More than that, I want my kids to feel like their feelings and ideas are important and valued.
-I want them to know that what they say is important and what they feel is valid.
+I want them to know that what they say is important and that what they feel is valid.

 One of the best ways I’ve experienced (and heard from parents older and wiser than me) is by maximizing bedtime!

-Yeah, you know like bedtime routines?
-I know you used to do them when your kids were babies and you swaddled them.
-Or when they were preschoolers and you read Goodnight Moon as fast as you could?
+Yeah, you know, like bedtime routines?
+I know you used to do them when your kids were babies, and you swaddled them.
+Or when they were preschoolers, and you read Goodnight Moon as fast as you could?

-Here’s some fun tips for making bedtime a time of sharing and bonding…
+Here are some fun tips for making bedtime a time of sharing and bonding…

 1. Stretch ’em out.